Arbitrary arrests, abuse the new norm in Nicaragua

 "These are the terrorists who killed our fellow police," the officer shouted, using President Daniel Ortega's term for those who have protested against his government since mid-April.

 The young couple and their friends joined the ranks of more than 2,000 people arrested in Nicaragua in nearly four months of unrest and official crackdown.
-At least 400 people are believed to still be held in jails, prisons and police stations across the country and some consider them to be political prisoners, according to the non-governmental Nicaraguan Human Rights Center.
+At least 400 people are believed to still be held in jails, prisons and police stations, and some consider them political prisoners, the non-governmental Nicaraguan Human Rights Center says.

-Others are held for days or weeks incommunicado, brutally interrogated to give names and threatened with terrorism charges before being released without explanation as Ortega's government seeks to extinguish the resistance.
+The others were held for days or weeks incommunicado, brutally interrogated to give up names and threatened with terrorism charges before being released without explanation as Ortega's government seeks to extinguish the resistance.

 The Associated Press separately interviewed four of those arrested and released, all of whom are in hiding.
-They requested anonymity and asked that the location of their arrests not be identified out of fear of retaliation.
+They agreed to speak only on condition of anonymity out of fear of retaliation.

-"Right now, without exaggerating, Nicaragua is a prison," said Vilma Nunez, the human rights center's president and a former supreme court vice president under Ortega's first Sandinista government in 1979.
-She called Ortega's systematic search for those involved in the unrest a "human hunt."
+"Right now, without exaggerating, Nicaragua is a prison," said Vilma Nunez, the rights center's president and a former supreme court vice president under Ortega's first Sandinista government in 1979.
+She called Ortega's systematic search for those involved in the protests a "human hunt."

-Last week, the Inter-American Commission on Human Rights said its monitoring team in Nicaragua found that "Nicaraguan authorities made numerous arbitrary detentions involving the use of force."
-Detainees were abused, not informed of their rights or charges against them, no warrants were presented and their families were not told where they were held, according to the commission.
+Last week the Inter-American Commission on Human Rights said its monitoring team in Nicaragua found that detainees were abused, not informed of their rights or any charges, and taken into custody without warrants.
+Their families were not told where they were held, it added.

-Ortega for weeks had denied that paramilitary squads and Sandinista youth groups that have clashed with or attacked protesters were working with the police, but when asked in a recent television interview how members of the opposition picked up by masked paramilitaries end up in jails, Ortega said: "We have volunteer police who cooperate with the police."
+Ortega for weeks denied that paramilitary squads and Sandinista youth groups that have clashed with or attacked protesters were working with the police.
+But when asked in a recent TV interview how demonstrators picked up by masked paramilitaries ended up in jails, he said: "We have volunteer police who cooperate with the police."

-He has dismissed the Organization of American States as a tool of the U.S. government and accused protesters and opponents of trying to stage a coup.
+He has accused protesters and opponents of trying to stage a coup.

-The current unrest began in April, when Ortega imposed cuts to the social security system and small protests by senior citizens were violently broken up.
-The protests spread and Nicaragua's university students quickly became the vanguard of a push to oust the president who has ruled for the past decade.
-Students had been attacked earlier in the year while protesting the government's slow response to a wildfire in a bio reserve and jumped at the opportunity to reassert themselves.

-The student from the National Autonomous University of Nicaragua said she had belonged to the government-backed student organization, which Ortega used to maintain a foothold in universities.
-But when a friend was killed early in the unrest and the head of the Nicaraguan National Students Union denied that the death had occurred, the young woman joined her classmates digging in at the central Managua campus.
+The unrest began as protests to social security cuts.
+After a deadly crackdown, students became the vanguard of a broader push demanding Ortega step down.

-When paramilitaries attacked the campus in mid-July she was one of nearly 200 students driven out under heavy fire that left two people dead.
+The young woman from the National Autonomous University of Nicaragua was among nearly 200 students who dug in at the Managua campus, only to be driven out in mid-July by paramilitaries under heavy gunfire that killed two people.

-She said that when she was arrested and the flag pulled from a friend's backpack, the masked paramilitaries threw her and the other students to the ground.

-They were taken away and later made to line up in the police processing center with their hands behind their necks.
+A short time later, she and others were taken to a police processing center and lined up with their hands behind their necks.

 "One of the paramilitaries came and punched me in the stomach," she said. "'Now we're going to get it out of you,' he said.
 'And you're going to eat it alive.'"